 If you can't see the Full proposals option, check that you have completed your pricing menu import first.
 Socket needs a pricing menu in place before it can offer service mapping.

-Before selecting your CSV file, you'll also need to:
+Before selecting your CSV file, you'll also need to configure the following settings:

 Choose how to handle multiple proposals for the same client — either mark older ones as superseded, or mark all won proposals as active.